2003100127/deepdlncud/README.md

 |____/ \___|\___| .__/ \__,_|_|_| |_|\___|\___/|____/
                 |_|
 ```
 This repository is a standalone package of the DeepdlncUD method.
-DeepdlncUD is used to predict small molecule-mediated regulatory effects on lncRNA expression.
+DeepdlncUD is used to predict the regulation types of small molecules on modulating lncRNA expression.
 This method is powered by 9 deep learning models.

 ## Installation
 * ### PyPI